byuflowlab/DynamicStallModels.jl/docs/src/index.md

 This package is a collection of different dynamic stall models.

 Dynamic stall models included in this package:
+- Beddoes-Leishman
-- Beddoes-Leishman - State Space
+  - State Space
-- Beddoes-Leishman - Indicial
+  - Indicial
-- Beddoes-Leishman - AeroDyn implementation
+  - AeroDyn implementation (original and Gonzalez variants)
-- Risø (Hansen 2004) - State Space
+- Risø (Hansen 2004)
+  - State Space
-- Risø - Indicial
+  - Indicial
 - Larsen
 - Onera
 - Oye